Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Here’s an updated version of the Theory of Everything with the human brain, the immaterial and the material.

-The answer is Genesis 2:7 when God breathed the neshama into the first human.
-The spiritual neshama, in the sense of invisible inspiration, confers on humankind its humanity.
-This is basic knowledge from God’s Word, the Bible.
+The answer is Genesis 2:7, when God breathed the neshama into the first human.
+The spiritual neshama, in the sense of invisible inspiration, confers on humankind its humanity; this is basic knowledge from God’s Word, the Bible.
 It is only with this basis that the rest of the story of humankind can be understood.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.

-Unlock Bible meaning via Biblical Hebrew… with no fuss.
-The free video course that puts you in the driver’s seat to navigate the Bible as never before.
+Online Study Courses to Unlock Bible meaning via Biblical Hebrew… with no fuss.
+Free video courses that put you in the driver’s seat to navigate the Bible as never before.
 Join now